MIxS-MInAS/MIxS-MInAS.github.io/docs/drafts/index.md

 ### Missing Values

 Mandatory fields in MIxS checklists just mean that they must be filled.
 However in some cases, that information may not exist or be publically available (for a variety of reasons).
-In this case, the GSC and MIxS use INSDC defined standardised 'missing value' reporting terms which have different levels of granuality.
+In this case, the GSC and MIxS use INSDC defined standardised 'missing value' reporting terms which have different levels of granularity.
 You can see these terms [on the INSDC website](https://www.insdc.org/submitting-standards/missing-value-reporting/).

+[^1]: **Original repository**: [https://github.com/cidgoh/DataHarmonizer](https://github.com/cidgoh/DataHarmonizer), **Publication**: Gill, I. S., Griffiths, E. J., Dooley, D., Cameron, R., Savić Kallesøe, S., John, N. S., Sehar, A., Gosal, G., Alexander, D., Chapel, M., Croxen, M. A., Delisle, B., Di Tullio, R., Gaston, D., Duggan, A., Guthrie, J. L., Horsman, M., Joshi, E., Kearny, L., … Hsiao, W. W. L. (2023).
+The DataHarmonizer: a tool for faster data harmonization, validation, aggregation and analysis of pathogen genomics contextual information.
+Microbial Genomics, 9(1), 000908. [https://doi.org/10.1099/mgen.0.000908](https://doi.org/10.1099/mgen.0.000908)